astropy/halotools/docs/install.rst

 Dependencies
 ============

-If you install halotools using pip, then most of your dependencies will be handled for you automatically.
+If you install halotools using conda or pip, then most of your dependencies will be handled for you automatically.
 The only additional dependency you may need is:

 - `h5py <http://h5py.org/>`_: 2.5 or later

 The h5py package is used for fast I/O of large simulated datasets.

-If you did not use pip, then you should be aware of the following strict requirements:
+If you did not use conda or pip, then you should be aware of the following strict requirements:

 - `Python <http://www.python.org/>`_: 3.7.x